Treasurers of All-Volunteer Organizations: Eight Key Responsibilities

 We provided you with two theater tickets with a fair market value of $50.
 Your tax deduction is limited to the amount of cash and value of any property contributed, reduced by the value of any goods or services received in return.
 Accordingly, the amount eligible for a federal income tax deduction is $450.

-Timely and reliable financial information is the underpinning of good stewardship and sound financial decision making.
-Without this information there’s no way to track budget performance.
+Timely and reliable financial information is the underpinning of good stewardship and sound financial decision-making.
+Without this information, there’s no way for treasurers of all-volunteer organizations to track budget performance.

 As the organization grows, a switch to commercial accounting software such as QuickBooks® may be the best next step.
 It is vital at this juncture that you get set up with a proper chart of accounts and get the necessary training from someone with nonprofit accounting experience.

 All-volunteer organizations constitute a huge economic and social force, helping communities of all types work better.
-As a front-line volunteer, the AVO treasurer plays a critical role in sustaining the organization, maintaining essential stakeholder confidence and supporting overall mission effectiveness.
+As a front-line volunteer, treasurers of all-volunteer organizations play a critical role in sustaining the organization, maintaining essential stakeholder confidence and supporting overall mission effectiveness.

 See also: